How to Prevent Online Gambling Fraud

 Implementing positive friction points and eliminating negative friction points puts you in a better position, but it doesn’t protect you completely.
 The online gambling industry is fast-paced and requires you to remain updated with tech advancements, card company rules and industry regulations.

-It can be daunting, but partnering with a chargeback mitigation solution like Justt can make the process easier.
-We work with merchants to recover up to 90 percent of revenue lost to chargebacks and charge only a success based fee.
+It can be daunting, but partnering with a gambling chargeback solution like Justt can make the process easier.
+We work with merchants to recover up to 90 percent of revenue lost to chargebacks and charge only a success-based fee.

 Written by